 As far as I can tell, this company is still operating.
 However, their website appears not to have been updated for quite a while.
 Lead Co-op was founded by the same person who founded Leadbay (see below) and, like Leadbay did, it uses an auction system to sell its leads.

 Another company whose website looks like it hasn't been updated for a while (although the smallprint does refer to GDPR which only became law in 2018).
-They advertise mortgage leads for £45 each and remortgage leads for £70 each but always seem to be "at full capacity".
+Their pricing seems to vary from time to time and it's not uncommon to see messages saying they are "at full capacity" and can't take on any more brokers.
+However, they do currently appear to have mortgage and remortgage leads available for £60 each.

 According to their website, all leads are generated via their own consumer-facing site (QuoteSearch.com) and they call each lead to verify the contact details before passing them over to you.
 They don't publish any prices for leads on their website.

 There is very little information for brokers on their website.
-However, their terms and conditions includes details of pricing as at August 2019 which suggests they are currently trading.
-Mortgage leads are £45 each.
+However, their terms and conditions includes details of pricing as at February 2020 which suggests they are currently trading.
+Mortgage leads are currently priced at £40 each.

 Simply Online Leads was born out of the ashes of Leadbay (see below) and is now known as SO Leads.
 Although it doesn't say so on their website, I know from personal experience of supplying them that they do get a proportion of their leads from affiliates.
 The remainder come from their own site - SoSmart Money.
 SO Leads sells its leads via an auction system with prices varying according to demand, geography, and the type of mortgage enquiry.